awsdocs/amazon-emr-management-guide/doc_source/emr-common-programming-sample.md

-# End\-to\-End Amazon EMR Java Source Code Sample<a name="emr-common-programming-sample"></a>
+# End\-to\-end Amazon EMR Java source code sample<a name="emr-common-programming-sample"></a>

 Developers can call the Amazon EMR API using custom Java code to do the same things possible with the Amazon EMR console or CLI\.
 This section provides the end\-to\-end steps necessary to install the AWS Toolkit for Eclipse and run a fully\-functional Java source code sample that adds steps to an Amazon EMR cluster\.

 **Note**
 This example focuses on Java, but Amazon EMR also supports several programming languages with a collection of Amazon EMR SDKs\.
-For more information, see [Use SDKs to Call Amazon EMR APIs](call-emr-using-sdks.md)\.
+For more information, see [Use SDKs to call Amazon EMR APIs](call-emr-using-sdks.md)\.

  This Java source code example demonstrates how to perform the following tasks using the Amazon EMR API:
 + Retrieve AWS credentials and send them to Amazon EMR to make API calls